manuelahoyos/NaturalDisasters_Project/README.md

 ## Number of Earthquakes Over the Years:

-The dataset 'earthquakes.csv' was cleaned using Python and Pandas, to extract the number of tsunamis during the years 1990 - 2014 for several countries around the globe.
-The results were compared to the change in land temperature during the years 1990-2013.
+The dataset 'earthquakes.csv' was cleaned using Python and Pandas, to extract the number of earthquakes during the years 2000 - 2013 with a minimum magnitude of 5.5 for several countries around the globe.
+The results were compared to the change in land temperature during the years 2000-2013.
 The results were graphed using Matplotlib.

 ## Comparison: